Aristotelis03/face-recognition-v1/README.md

 ```
 python main.py
 ```
+### Usage
+The user can enable and disable the face recognition by clicking the application's window and pressing the 'f' on the keyboard.
+If the image of the person in the camera was not in the image folder before running image_encodings, the displayed text will be 'Unknown'.

+The user can capture the face in the camera by clicking on the window and pressing the 'r' on the keyboard.. the user will be prompted to enter a name which must not match any of the names in the list that will be displayed.

 ## Acknowledgments
 This project implements some ideas from [Face Recognition In Real-Time With OpenCV And Python](https://pysource.com/2021/08/16/face-recognition-in-real-time-with-opencv-and-python/)